Cats (musical): Act I – When Cats Are Maddened by the Midnight Dance

 Then, as Rum Tum Tugger's song fades, a shabby old grey cat stumbles out wanting to be reconciled; it is Grizabella.
 All the cats back away from her in fear and disgust and explain her unfortunate state ("Grizabella: The Glamour Cat").
 Grizabella leaves and the music changes to a cheerful upbeat number as Bustopher Jones, a fat cat in "a coat of fastidious black", is brought to the stage ("Bustopher Jones: The Cat About Town").
 Bustopher Jones is among the elite of the cats, and visits prestigious gentlemen's clubs.
 Suddenly, a loud crash startles the tribe and the cats run offstage in fright.
 Hushed giggling sounds signal the entrance of Mungojerrie and Rumpleteazer, a pair of near-identical cats.
 They are mischievous petty burglars who enjoy causing trouble around their human neighbourhood ("Mungojerrie and Rumpleteazer").
 After they finish, they are caught off-guard and confronted by the rest of the cats.

 Finally, the Jellicle patriarch, Old Deuteronomy, arrives before the tribe ("Old Deuteronomy").
 He is a wise old cat who "has lived many lives" and is tasked with choosing which Jellicle will go to the Heaviside Layer every year.
 The cats put on a play for Old Deuteronomy ("The Awefull Battle of the Pekes and the Pollicles"), telling a story about two dog tribes clashing in the street and subsequently being scared away by the Great Rumpus Cat.
-A sombre moral from Old Deuteronomy is interrupted by a second loud crash, presumably from Macavity, which sends the alarmed cats scurrying.
+A moral from Old Deuteronomy is interrupted by a second loud crash, presumably from Macavity, which sends the alarmed cats scurrying.
 After a quick patrol for Macavity, Old Deuteronomy deems it a false alarm and summons the cats back as the main celebration begins ("The Jellicle Ball"), in which the cats sing and display their "Terpsichorean powers".

-During the Ball, Grizabella reappears and is once again shunned by the other cats ("Grizabella: The Glamour Cat (Reprise)") while Old Deuteronomy looks on sadly.
-She tries to dance along, but her age and decrepit condition prevent her from doing so ("Memory (Prelude)").
+During the Ball, Grizabella reappears and tries to dance along, but her age and decrepit condition prevent her from doing so ("Grizabella: The Glamour Cat (Reprise)").
+As a result, she is once again shunned by the other cats, but that does not stop her from vowing to return for another chance to be in the spotlight while a guilty Old Deuteronomy looks on ("Memory (Prelude)").